-As Loughborough is in Britain (Mercia, not 'Merica), I am (obviously) a lecturer in the traditional British sense of the word – see for example Wikipedia.
-Hence, my responsibilites include not only teaching, but also research and enterprise (roughly, bringing sciene out into the world); and my position is the entry level of the promotion ladder that continues with senior lecturer, reader, and professor.
+As Loughborough is in Britain, I am a lecturer in the traditional British sense of the word – see for example Wikipedia.
+Hence, my responsibilities include not only teaching, but also research and enterprise (roughly, bringing science out into the world); and my position is the entry level of the promotion ladder that continues with senior lecturer, reader, and professor.

-I have been told that this is comparable to a tenured assistant professor in the US system (but as my experiene with that is only second hand, I cannot comment on that).
-While some people I know compared the role to an Akademischer Rat in the German system, I think that a better comparison is a permanent Juniorprofessor (“permanent” as in “not for a limited time”, hopefully not as in “will never be promoted”;); mainly as a permanent Akademischer Rat usually has a much higher teaching load.
+I have been told that this is comparable to a tenured assistant professor in the US system (but as my experience with that is only second hand, I cannot comment on that).
+While some people I know compared the role to an Akademischer Rat in the German system, I think that a better comparison is a permanent Juniorprofessor (“permanent” as in “permanent contract”, hopefully not as in “will never be promoted”;); mainly as a permanent Akademischer Rat usually has a much higher teaching load.

-In conclusions, comparing academic roles on an international scale is hard, and tempts one to use ill-fitting analogies.
+In conclusion, comparing academic roles on an international scale is hard, and tempts one to use ill-fitting analogies.